Josephine holds the Alfredo Piatti Chair at the Royal Academy of Music in London where she has taught for 2o years.

-Having attended Banff International Summer School in Canada, studying with the legendary Aldo Parisot, I realised that I had to have a chance to study intensely with this man and learn all that he had to offer, which was immense.
+Having attended Banff International Summer School in Canada, studying with the legendary Aldo Parisot, I pursued a chance to study intensely with him and learn all that he had to offer, which was immense.

 The first leg of my journey was arriving at Yale University, New Haven, USA not knowing anyone, wondering what I had left behind in the U.K. and embarking on an extremely lonely but incredible adventure.
-I had a 2 hour lesson every week which I held onto every word Mr. Parisot spoke, practising 8 hours a day for many months, not having any social life (not a choice but simply that I wasn`t enrolled in a degree programme so I didn’t meet anyone!) but then I started seeing the results and realised that his teaching was having a huge impact on my ability, both technically and musically and this just fuelled my desire reach my potential.
+I had a 2 hour lesson every week which I treasured every word that Mr. Parisot spoke, practising 8 hours a day for many months, not having any social life, partly because I didn’t know anyone and partly because I wanted to grasp everything that was thrown at me, I started seeing the results and realised that his teaching was having a huge impact on my ability, both technically and musically and this just fuelled my desire reach my potential.

 Having won a place at the prestigious Juilliard School in New York also studying under Aldo Parisot, I then finished my studies in America coming back home to the U.K. to embark on my career.

 My musical upbringing and my time in America formed my belief that as a teacher I aim to give all my students technical foundations to enable musical freedom and independence, and ultimately shine as an individual and musician.”